Teen made 911 report that preceded his death, investigators say

 The state DOJ's investigation indicates "Pero was the same person that called 911 reporting a man with a knife, giving his own physical description," according to a news release from the agency.

-A search of Pero's bedroom supports reports that the teen had been despondent for a few days before his death, the DOJ said without elaborating.
+A search of Jason's bedroom supports reports that the teen had been despondent for a few days before his death, the DOJ said without elaborating.

-Pero left school early Wednesday after saying he was ill, School District of Ashland Superintendent Keith Hilts told CNN affiliate KBJR.
-Hours later, he learned Pero was dead, he said.
+Jason left school early Wednesday after saying he was ill, School District of Ashland Superintendent Keith Hilts told CNN affiliate KBJR.
+Hours later, he learned Jason was dead, he said.

+Alan Pero told CNN his grandson thought he had the flu, and his father picked him up and took him to his grandparents' house, where Jason lived, walking distance from his parents' home.

+"When he got home he went to the fridge, got a 7UP, went to get his blanket as kids do, and then was watching TV," Alan Pero said, sharing the account of Jason's uncle, who saw him last.

 The eighth-grader was part of his school's drumming circle, which performed at Ashland's Veterans Day celebration.
-Members of the group hung a photo of Pero on an empty chair and included Pero in their song as students locked arms in solidarity, KBJR reported.
+Members of the group hung a photo of Jason on an empty chair and included Jason in their song as students locked arms in solidarity, KBJR reported.

 Curtis Redbird drove more than 200 miles from Black River Falls to be with his family after learning his cousin had been killed by police.
-Pero had a "heart of gold," Redbird told KBJR.
+Jason had a "heart of gold," Redbird told KBJR.

 "Baby Jay, he was a real sweet kid.
 He always had a smile on his face," he said, according to the station.
 "Nobody can believe that this happened to him because of the way he is, the way he was."

+Jason's mother is blind, and he was always happy to help her and serve as her guide, Alan Pero said.

+"I've never seen him hit or swing at anyone.
+He didn't like fighting or anything like that," the grandfather said.
+"He could write good poems.
+He drummed Native American.
+He was in band at school, too, and played trumpet."

-Previously Pero's relatives had released a statement saying, "The family has no words right now," and thanking the Bad River community, its tribal council and other tribes for their support.
+Previously, Jason's relatives had released a statement saying, "The family has no words right now," and thanking the Bad River community, its tribal council and other tribes for their support.

 The state DOJ aims to turn over its reports to the Ashland County District Attorney's Office by early December.